bmezaris/ObjectGraphs/README.md

 ## Provided features

-Features extracted during our experiments are provided in the following FTP server:
+Features extracted during our experiments are provided in the following ftp server:
 ```
 ftp://multimedia2.iti.gr
 ```